-Steve Hodgson, Vice President, Slate Asset Management, Chief Operating Officer of the REIT, Steve Hodgson was appointed Chief Operating Officer of the REIT on November 3, 2016.
-Mr. Hodgson is responsible for the asset management of the REIT including supervision of third party property management and leasing professionals, preparation of annual operating budgets, and approval and execution of capital spending and leasing programs.
+Steve Hodgson, Chief Operating Officer of the REIT, Steve Hodgson was appointed Chief Operating Officer of the REIT on November 3, 2016.
+Mr. Hodgson is responsible for the asset management, strategy and business development of the REIT.
 Prior to joining Slate, Mr. Hodgson worked with Oxford Properties Group.
 He holds an Honours Bachelor of Commerce degree and an MBA, both from Queen's University.